-The average pharmacists make around $125,000 a year, according to the Bureau of Labor Statistics.
-That’s a really nice living, but it’s not enough to guarantee becoming rich.
-Income is just a piece of the equation.
-Other factors could actually be more important to building wealth in the long run.
+The average pharmacists make around $128,000 a year, according to the Bureau of Labor Statistics (BLS).
+That’s a really nice living, but it’s not as much as a general physician (MD) makes and it’s not enough to guarantee becoming rich.

-Here at Student Loan Planner, we’ve helped 71 pharmacists with an average of $216,557 in student debt come up with the optimal plan to pay it off.
+Here at Student Loan Planner, we’ve helped hundreds of pharmacists come up with the optimal plan to pay off their student loans.
 By working one on one, hearing their stories and doing our own research, we’ve found several factors that impact a pharmacist’s ability to build wealth.

-I’m going to take you through those important factors in this article and show you how to leverage that nice income to build a rock-solid financial future and get rich as a pharmacist.
+I’m going to take you through those important factors in this article and show you how to leverage that nice income to build a lucrative career and get rich as a pharmacist.

 1. Choose a pharmacy school that won’t destroy your finances

-There are 143 pharmacy schools in the U.S., but not all are created equal.
+There are 143 schools of pharmacy in the U.S., but not all are created equal.
 Some cost a bunch more than others without offering any benefit to future pharmacists.
 If you’re getting the same education, why pay more?

 The best option is to choose an in-state school.
-Fortunately, 47 of the 50 states, plus Washington, D.C. and Puerto Rico, have pharmacy schools — all but Alaska, Delaware and Vermont.
+No matter where you live, you should have plenty of in-state bachelors degree options.
+And 47 of the 50 states (plus Washington, D.C. and Puerto Rico) have pharmacology schools — all but Alaska, Delaware and Vermont.
 Not to say that all of these in-state schools are the cheapest, but it’s best to explore that first.
 The expected cost of attendance should be $170,000 or less.

 Private schools are in the most expensive category.
 The cost of attendance is well into the $200,000-plus range, with many in the $250,000 range.
-Why spend $80,000 more on the same education as an in-state school?
+Why spend $80,000 more for the same certification and credential?
 What else could you do with $80,000?
 I can think of many better ideas.
 These should be avoided at all costs.

 2. Choose a pharmacy job that pays well

-There are a number of different places to pharmacists can work.
-For example, a pharmacist can work at a hospital, in a big-box retail store, a local pharmacy or even an online pharmacy.
+There are a number of different places that those in the pharmaceutical industry can work.
+For example, a pharmacist can work at a hospital pharmacy, in a big-box retail store, a local pharmacy or even an online pharmacy.
 Where they work will impact their pay.

-According to Salary.com, retail pharmacists get paid the most.
+According to Salary.com, pharmacists that work in retail drug stores and grocery stores get paid the most.
 The average base salary is around $144,000 while a clinical pharmacist makes $127,000.
 That may not seem like a huge difference, but it’s $17,000 per year.
 That could be an extra $1,000 per month in take-home pay, depending on the pharmacist’s tax situation.
-That extra $1,000 can go a long way if it’s saved — but we’ll get into that later.
+That extra $1,000 of earning potential can go a long way if it’s saved — but we’ll get into that later.

 That being said, plenty of pharmacists aren’t working full time.
-There have been layoffs (most notably at Kroger) as well as many recent graduates entering the fray, making full-time, good-paying pharmacist jobs even more competitive.
-If there’s a decision between a lower hourly rate with full-time hours versus a higher hourly rate without being full time, be sure to do some math to see which one will pay you more money each year.
+There have been layoffs, and many recent graduates entering the fray, making full-time, good-paying pharmacist jobs even more competitive.
+If there’s a decision between a lower hourly rate with full-time hours versus a higher hourly rate without being full-time, be sure to do some math to see which one will pay you more money each year.

-3. The right pharmacy student loan repayment plan
+3. Choose the right pharmacy student loan repayment plan

 Meet Amber.
 She’s done everything she can to become a rich pharmacist.
 She went to a lower-costing school and left with $170,000 in student loans with a 6.5% interest rate.
 She’s now working at a retail pharmacy full time earning $140,000.
 Should she get on Pay As You Earn (PAYE), or should she refinance?